Ghostly Tales for Ghastly Kids: The Well

 That night, Mr Halley is woken up by the tiny hands and laughter again.
 He opens the curtains to see a full moon's light making the well glow.
 He spots a tiny person run out of the back door and jump into the well.
 He rushes out to the garden with a torch and searches the inside, seeing neither of his grandsons at the bottom.
 A force pushes him, and he lands in the water.
 He crawls onto a ledge above and calls for help.
 A little boy climbs out of the water and joins him, introducing himself as The Ghost of Jobs Left Undone, pointing out that the well should have been blocked already.
 Mr Halley adamantly claims that he was going to do it and the ghost replies that his grandfather had said the same but never kept his promise, which caused his death.
 Ben and Louis appear at the top, preparing to rescue their grandfather.
 Mr Halley orders them to not move but they climb into the bucket.
 The rope snaps and the boys fall into the water.

 Mr Halley wakes up in his bedroom, soaking wet and screaming.
 Before the grandsons woke up, he blocked the well as best as he could.
-Mrs Halley is pleased and suggests that he should paint the outside of the house as he promised.
-Mr Halley says that he will do that tomorrow.
+Mrs Halley is pleased and suggests he paints the outside of the house like he promised.
+Mr Halley tells her he will do that tomorrow.